OPERATING LEASE OBLIGATIONS

 NOTE 7 OPERATING LEASE OBLIGATIONS

 The Company has two operating lease agreements for office and warehouse space of approximately 12,708 square feet located in Jacksonville, Florida.
-The current lease was amended on May 1, 2016 and ends on October 31, 2021.
+On April 1, 2019, the Company increased the office square feet from 8,308 to 10,203 office space.
+The Company now has a total of office and warehouse space of approximately 14,603 square feet.
+The current lease was amended on May 1, 2016 and again on April 1, 2019 and ends on October 31, 2021.
 The rent is subject to an annual escalation of 3%, beginning May 1, 2017.
 The Company entered a new lease agreement of office and warehouse space on June 1, 2018 and ending May 31, 2021.

 Tabular disclosure for lessee's operating leases.
 Includes, but is not limited to, description of lessee's operating lease, existence and terms of renewal or purchase options and escalation clauses, restrictions imposed by lease, such as those concerning dividends, additional debt, and further leasing, rent holidays, rent concessions, or leasehold improvement incentives and unusual provisions or conditions.